linode/docs/docs/guides/tools-reference/tools/how-to-use-silver-searcher/index.md

 3400:  * Added high level restful http client module (express/http)
 {{< /output >}}

-### Excluding Files and Directories
+### Exclude Files and Directories

 By default, The Silver Searcher automatically excludes from its results files and directories listed in `.*ignore` files — for example, `.gitignore`, `.hgignore`, or just `.ignore`.

 The Express JS directory searched in the examples above has its own such file.
 Mostly, its `.gitignore` file covers files and directories generated by the operating system, Node.js, or otherwise while working on the project.

 But, for this example, let us say we want to search for `proxy` and want to ignore matches in the `test` subdirectory.
-First, you can see below just what results show up for the `proxy` search pattern without excluding anything beyond the default:
+First, from the example below, you can see what results show up for the `proxy` search pattern without excluding anything beyond the default.

     ag --count proxy ~/express